Some classical properties of the non-abelian Yang-Mills theories: Non-abelian Maxwell's equations

 Non-abelian gauge theories have some differences respect to the abelian ones, as for instance the existence of a multiplicity of gauge fields, self-interactions, and gauge transformations that involve the gauge fields \cite{trans}.
-Particularly these differences can be observed if the SU(3) Yang-Mills theory with color charge sources is compared to the relativistic classical electrodynamics with electric charge sources.
-This non-abelian Yang-Mills theory is described by the following Lagrangian density:
+Particularly these differences are clearly observed if we contrast the $SU(3)$ Yang-Mills theory including color charge sources with the Relativistic Classical Electrodynamics including electric charge sources.
+The $SU(3)$ Yang-Mills theory is described by the following Lagrangian density: